 In this context, we are studying how UbL, in particular SUMO, notably through their ability to regulate gene expression programs, are involved in the response of Acute Myeloid Leukemia (AML) to therapies, as AML is a hematological malignancy with a poor prognosis whose treatment has not changed significantly in 40 years.

-Thus, our work suggests that targeting SUMOylation might consitute a new therapeutic approach in AMsL, particularly to overcome resistance to the therapies used to treat them so far.
-The objectives of our current work are: (i) to better understand, at the molecular level, the role of SUMOylation in the response of AMLs to therapies (chemotherapies, differentiation therapies and epidrug-based therapies) and (ii) to validate, in preclinical models of AMLs, the efficacy of SUMOylation targeting in the treatment of AMLs, alone or in combination with existing therapies.
+Our current work at better understanding, at the molecular level, the role of SUMOylation in (ii) the response of AMLs to therapies (chemotherapies, differentiation therapies and epidrug-based therapies), (ii) the activation of an anti-tumor immune response, in particular through the activation of Natural Killer cells.
+We also aim to further validate, in preclinical models of AMLs, the efficacy of SUMOylation targeting in the treatment of AMLs, alone or in combination with existing therapies.
 This work is carried out in close collaboration with the Department of Clinical Hematology of the University Hospital of Montpellier.
-Finally, we also aim at developing new tools and molecules to target SUMOylation in AML and more generally cancer
+Finally, we are developing new tools and molecules to target SUMOylation in AML and more generally cancer, in particular through our ongoing collaboration with Dr Muriel Amblard’s team (IBMM).